purescript/spago/README.md

 Quoting from [this tweet](https://twitter.com/jusrin00/status/1092071407356387328):

-1. build with `--purs-args '-g sourcemaps'`
+1. build with `--purs-args "-g sourcemaps"`
 2. source output (like `var someModule = require('./output/Whatever/index.js');`) and use something like `parcel`, to avoid mangling/destroying the sourcemaps
 3. now you can see your breakpoints in action